 Questions to ask

 The best questions to ask are, as always, any questions you’re curious about.
 You might have a pretty good ideas of all the basics, but there’s a lot of nuance to “basic” things like feeding and sleeping.
-This is dedicated time to learn more about the health of your little one and be an advocate for her.
+This is dedicated time to learn more about the health of your little one and be an advocate for them.
 Some things you might ask are:

 How do I establish a routine for things like baths and feedings?